tobiaswirtz/tobiaswirtz.github.io/_posts/2026-07-15-building-in-public-day-2.md

 I reached out to people I already know and set up two interviews with contacts for whom this might be relevant.
 Warm intros first, because the fastest way to find out whether the knowledge-loss pain is real (hypothesis 1) is to talk to people who will actually pick up the phone.

-Two is a start, not a signal.
-The goal for the next few days is to keep this pipeline filling.

 ## A cold outreach source for ICP customers

 I need a repeatable way to reach companies I don't know.
-Today I had an AI agent qualify **23 companies** against my ICP — German Mittelstand manufacturers, roughly 50 to 500 people — as a candidate list to reach out to.
+Today I had an AI agent qualify **23 companies** against my ICP as a candidate list to reach out to.
+I will reach out to these companies tomorrow.

-The list is the easy part.
-Whether any of them respond to a cold approach is the actual test, and I haven't run it yet.

 ## What it takes to deploy

-I spent time working out what it would actually take to put the MVP in front of a real company, and found two blockers that cut straight against my value prop of European data residency and self-hosting:
+I spent time working out what it would actually take to put the MVP in front of a real company, and found two blockers:

 1. **Multi-tenancy.** The MVP wasn't built to cleanly separate one customer's data from another's.
-If I'm selling data residency and trust, that has to be airtight before anyone real touches it.
+This obviously has to change if I want to deploy it.
 2. **US-hosted dependencies.** Some of the libraries I'm using are served from American CDNs.
-"No US subprocessors anywhere" doesn't hold if the browser is quietly pulling assets from the US on every page load.
+Need to be substituted to ensure European hosting and data residency.

-On the plus side, I turned the deployment work into a **runbook** — a written, repeatable set of steps for standing up the MVP — so this isn't knowledge that only lives in my head.
+On the plus side, I turned the deployment work into a **runbook**, a written, repeatable set of steps for shipping the MVP, so this isn't knowledge that only lives in my head.

 ## Hypotheses

 No progress on any of my hypotheses today.
 Everything I did was setup: pipeline, list, infrastructure.
-Necessary, but none of it moved a single assumption from "I think" to "I know."
-The interviews are where that starts to change.

-Tomorrow: run the interviews I lined up and start closing the deployment gaps.
+## Random Thoughts
+I found a great video on growth hacks that I will take some inspiration from.
+Check it out [here](https://www.youtube.com/watch?v=7UrrqBIUs_g).

+## Tomorrow

+1. Do cold outreach to the 23 companies mentioned above
+2. Create a Business Model Canvas to be very clear about what I am building.
+3. Launch a landing page - anything!